Questions & Answers

 Q : I have heard about the OECD “Blacklist” and anti-offshore initiatives.
 What is this and how does it affect WIL’s ability to service and protect its clients?

-A : This initiative is important as an example of the ongoing war on financial privacy and freedom.
+A : This initiative serves as one example of the ongoing war on financial privacy and freedom.
 The OECD (Organization for Economic Cooperation and Development) initiative differs in intensity compared to past attacks on people’s privacy and freedom, but is hardly a recent development.
-It has had the effect of essentially taking many jurisdictions out of the offshore financial services business as we (and they) knew it.
+The war between the high-tax countries, who see their citizens as cows to be milked (often until their capacity to produce has disappeared), and the international financial havens, who see those citizens as customers, is metaphysically ordained.
+The intiative is analogous to a gang of arsonists trying to forbid the fire insurance business from exisiting.
+The essential effect has been to drive many jurisdictions out of the offshore financial services business as we (and they) knew it.
 “Tax haven,” or “havens” of any kind, are now terms of opprobrium which everyone wants to avoid.
-There are many links to news items related to this subject on our Offshore News Digest Pages that we suggest you check out to fully acquaint yourself with the issues.
+There are many news items related to this subject in our Offshore News Digest Archives pages that we suggest you check out to fully acquaint yourself with the issues.
 Suffice it to say the concerted effort has made our job harder and diminished our clients’ freedom.
 To our way of thinking it means everyone should redouble their efforts to gain some freedom while they still can.

 The battlefront between the seekers of and aggressors against liberty will never be static.
 It has not been a good idea for quite some time now to rely on secrecy to keep financial activities private.
 We expect the job of protecting client interests to continue to become more difficult.
 If we begin to suspect that the jurisdictions and strategies we favor are no longer adequate in defending the interests of our clients we have contingency plans.
 The alternatives would be more expensive to use, and thus are not favored until that happens.